 Aborts the resolution previously launched using

 Solve().
 If no resolution was launched, this method does nothing.
-Called from another thread, this method enables users to stop the resolution properly.
+Called from another thread or callback, this method enables users to stop the resolution properly.
 Solution and statistics remain valid.
 This method can be called in any state, notably in state

 Adds a new phase to this LocalSolver environment.
 Only allowed in state

 Returns: Created phase.
 Return type: LSPhase

 int) – Index of the phase